Skip to content

 Discussions

-A chat-like discussion thread can be attached to any sprint-scoped entity — an agent question, a requirement, a user story, a task, the review, a general-info item, the inception prompt, or the sprint itself.
-Team members chat in real time, every message is durably stored as a vertex in the sprint graph, and the project's configured agent CLI can be invoked inside the thread.
+A chat-like discussion thread can be attached to any intent- or sprint-scoped entity — an agent question, an intent artifact, a requirement, a user story, a task, the review, a general-info item, the inception prompt, or the intent or sprint itself.
+Team members chat in real time, and every message is durably stored as a vertex in the scope's graph.

 Opening a thread